-Phase I: Program Self-Study Date Activity Responsibility Of Details First Faculty Senate Meeting in January Faculty Senate approves which programs will be reviewed in the next 2-3 academic years.
-Office of the Dean of the College The ODC will present a list of proposed programs due for SPR in the next 2 Academic Years.
-February/ March The Dean of the College, Faculty Dean, and department chair/program coordinator will work together to assign the SPR committee Faculty Dean.
+Phase I: Program Self-Study Date Activity Responsibility Of Details First Seminary Team Meeting in January Seminary Team approves which programs will be reviewed in the next 2-3 academic years.
+Office of the Dean of the Seminary The ODS will present a list of proposed programs due for SPR in the next 2 Academic Years.
+February/ March The Dean of the Seminary and department chair/program coordinator will work together to assign the SPR committee Program coordinator or department chair.
 The Nominations Committee should be involved to avoid overloading any one faculty member.
 Committee will consist of: 1.
-Faculty Dean (chair) 2.
-Department chair or program coordinator 3.
+Department chair or program coordinator (chair) 2.
 Two faculty members who do not belong to the department February/ March Begin self-study.
 The self-study data collection is due September 15 .
 Program coordinator/department chair Any program-related student surveys should be completed during the winter semester.
+Contact

+the ODS for any data that

+may be needed.

+Three weeks Analysis of self-study data The analysis and

+, CDD chair supporting materials are

-Contact the ODC for any data that may be needed.
-Three weeks before site visit Analysis of self-study data (no longer than 5,000 words) SPR chair The analysis and supporting materials are sent to the External Review Panel.
+before site (no longer than 5,000 SPR chair sent to the External

+visit words) Review Panel.

-Phase II: SPR Committee, External Review and Site Visit Date Activity Responsibility Of Details By September 15 Confirmation of external review panel SPR committee in collaboration with the relevant department and the Dean of the College.
-January Site visit with the External Review Panel SPR committee in collaboration with the ODC.
+Phase II: SPR Committee, External Review and Site Visit Date Activity Responsibility Of Details By September 15 Confirmation of external review panel SPR committee in collaboration with the relevant department and the Dean of the Seminary.
+January Site visit with the External Review Panel SPR committee in collaboration with the ODS.
 See "External Reviewers Policy" Within 3 weeks following site visit External Review Panel report due.
-Sent to Faculty Dean (chair) February/ March 30 SPR committee writes final recommendations in response to the External Program Review.
+Sent to chair February/ March 30 SPR committee writes final recommendations in response to the External Program Review.
 The response will include a categorization for the program.
 SPR committee See "Strategic Program Review Outcomes" below for categorizations.

-Phase III: SPR Recommendations and Categorization Date Activity Responsibility Of Details First APC meeting in April Faculty Dean (chair) and Department chair/program coordinator present final recommendations and categorization to APC for approval.
-Faculty Dean (chair) and Department chair/program coordinator Documents to include: 1.
-Analysis of self-study data to external reviewers 2.
-External review panel report 3.
-SPR final recommendations and categorization
+Phase III: SPR Recommendations and Categorization Date Activity Responsibility Of Details First Department Documents to include: Seminary chair/program Department 1.
+Analysis of self-study Team coordinator presents chair/program coordinator data to external meeting in final recommendations reviewers April and categorization to 2.
+External review panel 7.6111 and categorization to report

-April 30 Authorized programs only Program review report due to the SHEQAB.
-Faculty dean in consultation with the Dean of the College Report should include: 1.
-Self-study data 2.
-Analysis to external reviewers 3.
-External review panel report 4.
-Formal response as per SHEQAB standards.
-First Faculty Senate meeting after APC approval Final recommendations and categorization presented to the Faculty Senate for approval.
-Faculty Dean SPR committee's final recommendations and categorization.
-June Inform the Board Dean of the College Categorization of the program
+Seminary Team for 3.
+SPR final

+approval. recommendations and

+categorization

+Report should include:

+1. Self-study data

+April 30 2.
+Analysis to external

+Authorized Program review report Chair in consultation with reviewers

+programs due to the SHEQAB. the Dean of the Seminary 3.
+External review panel

+only report

+4. Formal response as

+per SHEQAB standards.

+First Faculty

+Senate Final recommendations

+meeting and categorization SPR committee's final

+after presented to the Faculty Chair recommendations and

+Seminary Senate for approval. categorization.

+Team Seriate for approval.

+approval

+June Inform the Board Dean of the Seminary or Categorization of the

+Julie inionii tile board Provost program

-Phase IV: Departmental Response Date Activity Responsibility Of Details After Faculty Senate Approval Program faculty create an Action Plan in response to the recommendations and categorization.
+Phase IV: Departmental Response Date Activity Responsibility Of Details After Seminary Team Approval Program faculty create an Action Plan in response to the recommendations and categorization.
 It should include rationale for their response to each recommendation.
 Overseen by program coordinator/ department chair.
 Includes all members of program.
 Action Plan should be a response to all recommendations, including any that will not be implemented.
-The final action plan will be submitted to the APC by the program coordinator or department chair in September.
-Every 2 years after completed review Follow up report on program action plan given to APC.
-Report written by program coordinator or department chair, reviewed by the Faculty Dean, who submits the report to the APC.
+The final action plan will be submitted to the Seminary Team by the program coordinator or department chair in September.
+Every 2 years after completed review Follow up report on program action plan given to Seminary Team.
+Report written by program coordinator or department chair, who submits the report to the Seminary Team.